-"6. ....It cannot be too vehemently emphasised that it is of utmost importance that, in disposing of the quasi-judicial issues before them, revenue officers are bound by the decisions of the appellate authorities.
-The order of the Appellate Collector is binding on the Assistant Collectors working within his jurisdiction and the order of the Tribunal is binding upon the Assistant

-Collectors and the Appellate Collectors who function under the jurisdiction of the Tribunal.
+"6.It cannot be too vehemently emphasised that it is of utmost importance that, in disposing of the quasi-judicial issues before them, revenue officers are bound by the decisions of the appellate authorities.
+The order of the Appellate Collector is binding on the Assistant Collectors working within his jurisdiction and the order of the Tribunal is binding upon the Assistant Collectors and the Appellate Collectors who function under the jurisdiction of the Tribunal.
 The principles of judicial discipline require that the orders of the higher appellate authorities should be followed unreservedly by the subordinate authorities.
 The mere fact that the order of the appellate authority is not "acceptable" to the department - in itself an objectionable phrase - and is the subject-matter of an appeal can furnish no ground for not following it unless its operation has been suspended by a competent Court.
 If this healthy rule is not followed, the result will only be undue harassment to assessee and chaos in administration of tax laws.

-7. ....
-The position now, therefore, is that, if any order passed by an Assistant Collector or Collector is adverse to the interests of the Revenue, the immediately higher administrative authority has the power to have the matter satisfactorily resolved by taking up the issue to the Appellate Collector or the Appellate Tribunal as the case may be.
+7.The position now, therefore, is that, if any order passed by an Assistant Collector or Collector is adverse to the interests of the Revenue, the immediately higher administrative authority has the power to have the matter satisfactorily resolved by taking up the issue to the Appellate Collector or the Appellate Tribunal as the case may be.
 In the light of these amended provisions, there can be no justification for any Assistant Collector or Collector refusing to follow the order of the Appellate Collector or the Appellate Tribunal, as the case may be, even where he may have some reservations on its correctness.
 He has to follow the order of the higher appellate authority.
-This may instantly cause some prejudice to the Revenue but the remedy is also in the hands of the same officer. ...."
+This may instantly cause some prejudice to the Revenue but the remedy is also in the hands of the same officer."

-7. In the present matter, it is observed that the adjudicating authority in the impugned order found that the unit price declared in the Bill of Entry was lower than contemporaneous prices in the NIDB data but failed to record or share any such data with the appellant.
-The adjudicating authority held that the importer agreed with the value loaded as per NIDB data and as such the consented value became the assessable value which require no further investigation.
+7. In the present matter, it is observed that the adjudicating authority has upheld the value loading on the grounds that the appellant had given consent letters accepting the value enhancement to USD 1.39/Kg.
 Further, he has relied upon the Final Order No. 51584-51619/2020 dated 20.10.2020 of the Hon'ble Principal Bench, New Delhi in case of Commissioner of Customs Vs. M/s.
 Hanuman Prasad and Sons.
 Further, the goods, specifications, description etc related to the imported goods are same.
-Therefore, it is observed that the facts of the present case and observation of the Commissioner (A) Customs, Ahmedabad in the said two OIAs are on the same line.
+Therefore, it is observed that the facts of the present case and observation of the Commissioner(A) Customs, Ahmedabad in the said two OIAs are on the same line.
 Hence, the findings and orders passed vide Order - Appeal No. AHD-CUSTM-000-APP-140-23-24 dated 10:08 2023 and AHD-CUSTM-000-APP-363-23-24 dated 04.01.2024 (supra) are squarely applicable to the present case and the impugned order is required to be set aside.

-8. Accordingly, the impugned order is set aside and the appeal is allowed, with consequential relief, if any, in accordance with law.
+8. Accordingly, the impugned order is set aside and the appeal is allowed, with consequential relief, if any, in accordance with law."